About Us

 ARCHEFFECT is a multi-disciplinary, intersectional design studio based in Los Angeles, California.
 We center womxn, people of color and our queer community (QTBIPOC) in our work and use our collaborative design processes to address challenges our communities face.

-Founded in 2010 by Lilliana Castro, a Salvadoran immigrant and queer-punk feminist, on the premise that the role of the designer is a facilitator rather than an expert.
+Founded in 2010 by Lilliana Castro, a Salvadoran immigrant and creative punk on the premise that the role of the designer is a facilitator rather than an expert.
 We share our knowledge and tools with our community for design to be accessible and inclusive to all.

 We believe our work has a greater purpose and working together we contribute a to a larger discourse that challenges social constructs, promotes agency, and impacts policy.